2012 Negros earthquake: "Chona Mae" hoax

 In Cebu City, rumors that a tsunami had hit the coastal villages of Ermita, Mambaling, and Pasil, with some reports saying that the tsunami had reached as far as Barangay Lahug, forced residents into a panic.
 This is despite the fact that Cebu City, being on the eastern side of Cebu island, is opposite to the side facing Negros, the epicenter of the earthquake, and could not have been hit by a tsunami from the earthquake.
 The ensuing panic forced many businesses, schools, and offices in Cebu City to close for the day.
 Residents fled to the mountainous areas of the city, all the way up to Barangay Busay, more than 10 km away from downtown Cebu City.

 The cause of the panic was credited to, anecdotally, have come from someone who was calling out for someone named "Chona Mae", which eventually morphed mistakenly into a cry for "tsunami".
 The earthquake, which happened nearly a year after the 2011 Tōhoku earthquake and tsunami and its effects in Japan, was also attributed as a factor to the panic.

 Some residents of Dumaguete also scrambled to the mountain town of Valencia also because of rumors of a tsunami, which were later confirmed to be false.
 PHIVOLCS issued the tsunami alert at 14:30 PST, however no tsunami followed.

 Damage and effects

 The degree and extent of damage caused by the earthquake was significant, with most of the damage sustained during the initial earthquake.
 The towns that experienced the most damage were the towns of Tayasan, Jimalalud, La Libertad, and the city of Guihulngan, in Negros Oriental.
 Several houses and buildings collapsed, while others sustained more minor damage.
 The earthquake also triggered numerous landslides which buried houses and people, including in the areas of Barangay Solongon, La Libertad and Planas, Guihulngan.

 Telecommunication services were disrupted after the earthquake.

+Casualties

+More than 100 people were killed in the earthquake, most of whom died as a result of landslides that struck villages in Negros Occidental.